 On one of those tapes I found the track Fragment Endlos, and I immediately remembered when it was made and under which circumstances.
 This is a very personal piece for me, created in a time where I felt quite dark and lived in an appropriate environment.
-I just had moved from West-Berlin, Neukölln, to the east, to Prenzlauer Berg, which at that time was not the expensive hippster neighborhood it is now, but the very opposite.
+I just had moved from West-Berlin, Neukölln, to the east, to Prenzlauer Berg, which at that time was not the expensive post-hippster neighborhood it is now, but the very opposite.
 I lived in a small place on the ground floor in a backyard, with a coal oven and a toilet outside the building...
 It was the end of winter, cold, unfriendly, and very dark.
 Pretty much like on the pictures above.

 The note on the DAT tape lists these instruments: Notator 3.1 (sequencer software), M-160 (Roland 16 channel mixer), Quadraverb (legendary low-budget reverb), TG-77, SY-77.
 (Yamaha FM synthesizers)